rokicki/type3search/README.md

 Status:  Works well for English-language text in Acrobat Reader, Chrome PDF viewer, and OSX Preview.

+Things to try in your favorite convertor and previewer:
+What happens with the word "file" (ligature fi)?
+What happens with cmmi10 numbers (oldstyle glyphs)?
+What happens with the kern in "book", or with rivers?
+What happens with tables?
+What happens with cmsy10?

 # Introduction

 In the spring of 2019 I was surprised to hear that PDFs generated